lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### LSB CDA

-The LSB action is used together with the "MSB(x)" MO to avoid sending the higher part of the packet field if that part is already known by the receiving end.
+The LSB action is used together with the "MSB(x)" MO to avoid sending the most significant part of the packet field if that part is already known by the receiving end.
 A length can be specified in the rule to indicate how many bits have to be sent.
-If the length is not specified, the number of bits sent is the original header field length minus the length specified in the MSB(x) MO.
+If the length is not specified, the number of bits sent defaults to the original header field length minus the length specified in the MSB(x) MO.

 The compressor sends the Least Significant Bits (e.g. LSB of the length field).
 The decompressor combines the value received with the Target Value depending on the field type.

 If this action needs to be done on a variable length field, the size of the Compression Residue in bytes MUST be sent as described in {{chap-CDA}}.

-### DEViid, APPiid CDA
+### DevIID, AppIID CDA

-These functions are used to process respectively the Dev and the App Interface Identifiers (Deviid and Appiid) of the IPv6 addresses.
-Appiid CDA is less common since current LPWAN technologies frames contain a single address, which is the Dev's address.
+These functions are used to process respectively the Dev and the App Interface Identifiers (DevIID and AppIID) of the IPv6 addresses.
+AppIID CDA is less common since current LPWAN technologies frames contain a single address, which is the Dev's address.

 The IID value MAY be computed from the Device ID present in the Layer 2 header, or from some other stable identifier.
-The computation is specific for each LPWAN technology and MAY depend on the Device ID size.
+The computation is specific to each LPWAN technology and MAY depend on the Device ID size.

-In the Downlink direction, these Deviid CDA is used to determine the L2 addresses used by the LPWAN.
+In the Downlink direction, this DevIID CDA is used to determine the L2 addresses used by the LPWAN.

 ### Compute-\*